Museum of Maritime Pets

 Hatch of the Mary Rose Museum

 The Museum's archives include a groundbreaking interview on NPR's Animal House program, aired in 2010 by WAMU, a Washington D.C. station.
-We have also appeared consistently in the Annapolis newspaper Capital Gazette, featuring our activities or exhibits throughout the years.
+We also appeared consistently in the Annapolis newspaper Capital Gazette, featuring our activities or exhibits throughout the years.

 Ambassador at Sea